-A simple approach might be to have the FAR calculations that planning staff uses for calculating building FAR match the FAR used for parking requirements by providing a very clear list of building area types (ie. stairs, lobbies, elevators, etc.) that are exempt from the calculation.
+A simple approach might be to have the net building square footage calculations that planning staff uses for calculating building square footage match the building square footage calculation used for parking requirements by providing a very clear list of building area types (ie. stairs, lobbies, elevators, etc.) that are exempt from the calculation.
 This would eliminate confusion for both planning staff the general public, and the developer.